giuliodondi/kOS-Shuttle-OPS3/README.md

   - max open above the S-turn energy line and min open (or closed) below the MEP energy line
 - You can use manual speedbrakes to add or subtract drag if you're way off the energy profile
 - Tips for flying with DAP set to CSS:
+  - there are no pitch or roll limitations in CSS, you can fly more aggressively that AUTO guidance but you coud also depart stable flight
+  - Track energy as the primary variable, with alritude being secondary.
+The nominal energy profile will take you close anyways
-  -  you should make small corrections especially in pitch, as it's very easy to overshoot the HUD command
-  - In any case, you don't need super crisp vertical control during Acquisition and S-turns, it's enough to be within the +/- 1000m mark by HAC acquisition
+  - you should make small corrections especially in pitch, as it's very easy to overshoot the HUD command.
+In any case, you don't need super crisp energy control during ACQ
-  - During Heading align and Prefinal, it's easier to manage altitude and acquire the altitude profile.
-You should keep an eye on the Altitude error slider and, if needed, deliberately over-correct your pitch inputs to track the profile.
+  - During Heading align and Prefinal, you should keep an eye on the Altitude profile plot, if needed, deliberately over-correct your pitch inputs to track the profile.
 The important thing is to be reasonably close to 0 error by pre-final
-- The energy profile is calibrated intentionally to place the Shuttle above profile by HAC acquisition.
-If the HAC turn is less than 180°, there might not be enough time to null the altitude error by the end of TAEM, usually this is not a major issue for what follows.

 </details>